JoaoRobertoFernandes/Learning-CSharp-with-Unity/README.md

-# Learning-CSharp-with-Unity
+# Learning-CSharp-with-Unity ​:space_invader:​
- Learning C# with Unity
+ * Learning C# with Unity
+ * Learning and experimenting game mechanics algorithms with C #.